-Research relating the association of Birth Asphyxia to the APGAR Score, Time at which the APGAR Score reach 8, Cognition Pertaining to Language and Language Status speech and language to rule out associated problems.
+Research relating the association of Birth Asphyxia to the APGAR Score, Time at which the APGAR Score reach 8, Cognition Pertaining to Language and Language Status

+Shanthini and Athmacharan (2009) did a pilot study on the language status in the children with birth asphyxia.
+In this study, 640 children with birth asphyxia were subjected to a range of evaluations such as neurological evaluation, psychological evaluation, audiological evaluation and detailed speech and language to rule out associated problems.
 Based on that, 15 children who met the inclusion criteria constituted the subjects of the study who were in the age range of 2 1⁄2 to 4 years.
-All these children had an APGAR score of 7 at the 1st minute after birth.
-This study reveals that when the APGAR score reached 8 at 2nd minute there was no language delay.
+All these children had an APGAR score of 7 at the 1 minute after birth.
+From the study, it was found that when the APGAR score reached 8 at 2nd minute there was no language delay.
 When the APGAR score reached 8 at the 5th minute there was a delay of 1 year in the combined language level.
 When the APGAR score reached 8 at 10th minute there was a language delay of 15 to 24 months.